 With a credit bureau to provide financial institutions and other credit providers access to a credit history, it makes credit information-sharing much easier and faster.

 The lenders get timely access to information that helps with assessing the risk of lending to a potential borrower.
 With less uncertainty about potential borrowers, credit providers can price lending more effectively.
-Responses to credit applications - whether the answer is yes or no - is now faster and is based on solid information that you have access to.
+Responses to credit applications - whether the answer is yes or no - are now faster and are based on solid information that you have access to.